Shame.

 You’re not having a revelation, you’re having a panic attack, and you’re making it my responsibility to soothe.

-These Are Your Demons.
+Your Demons.
 Not Mine.

-I am not here to absorb your guilt or validate your shame or help you process why you can’t let yourself have what you want.
+I am not here to absorb your guilt, or validate your shame, or help you process why you can’t let yourself have what you want.
 Your demons are yours.
 They were given to you by people who didn’t know better, who projected their fears onto you, and who taught you that desire is dangerous and pleasure is shameful.

 But they’re still yours to handle.
 Not mine.
 Not any provider’s.